olssonik/thermal-detection/README.md

 (*press enter when it asks you for your input*)

-You can change the video that will be tested by changing this line to the name of your recording in raw/ directory.
+You can change the video that will be tested by changing this line to the name of your recording in raw/ directory.</br>
 `5|    main("test.mp4")`

 ### test_video